Kraysent/Wandering-BH-scripts/README.md

     ```
     to launch the computations of the independent parts as a separate processes on a separate cores.
 - This approach comes with a number of tradeoffs:
-    - If one computation is dependent on the results of the other, this approach is not applicable and the computations shpuld be consecutive.
+    - If one computation is dependent on the results of the other, this approach is not applicable and the computations should be consecutive.
     - One cannot easily transfer data and variables between processes (though this is possible using sockets but it is *significantly* harder (and slower) than usual).
-    - Each computation part should be primarily CPU bound (i.e. mostly computations) and not IO bound (i.e. mostly writing to/reading from the disk).
+    - Each computation part should be primarily CPU bound (i.e. mostly computations) and not I/O bound (i.e. mostly writing to/reading from the disk).
-    - One should not using global mutable variables to avoid data race.
+    - One should not use global mutable variables to avoid data race.

 **For example**:
 - If the computation part of the script is the N-body model of some given system with variable initial velocity, mass, etc. one should create